Gfuen/AWSSecurityCert/awssecuritystudy.md

 - Exipiration -  Date and Time of credential expiration
 - SecretAccessKey -  Used to sign requests
 - SessionToken -  Unique token which must be passed with all requests
+- You can use AssumeRoleWithWebidentity as a less-featured alternative to Cognito w/ your users

 ## EC2 Instance Roles & Profile